 Issuer recovery also presents difficulties if the fraud involves the repurchase of stock by the issuing company.
-In cases in which a repurchase has the effect of raising stock price so that insiders can sell at artificially inflated prices, a derivative action against the insiders is a perfectly adequate remedy.
-But suppose that a company issues an unduly gloomy press release --depressing its own stock price -- and then proceeds to buy back shares.
-It would hardly make sense for the company to recover damages in such a case.
+In cases in which a repurchase has the effect of raising stock price so that insiders can sell at artificially inflated prices, a derivative action against the insiders is a perfectly adequate remedy.68 But suppose that a company issues an unduly gloomy press release -- depressing its own stock price -- and then proceeds to buy back shares.69 It would hardly make sense for the company to recover damages in such a case.
 Indeed, the company would need to sue itself to do so.
-Even if there is no insider trading during the fraud period, insiders may increase their proportionate ownership of the company, effectively banking gains for a later day, without ever trading.
-And that constitutes an extraction of wealth from the public market.
+Even if there is no insider trading during the fraud period, insiders may increase their proportionate ownership of the company, effectively banking gains for a later day, without ever trading.70 And that constitutes an extraction of wealth from the public market.71

 It may be appropriate to permit SFCAs in this one context.
 If handled properly, SFCAs relating to fraudulent repurchases need not give rise to a feedback problem because the number of damaged shares and hence aggregate damages can be determined with precision.
-To be specific, the number of damaged shares is the number of shares repurchased by the company, and the aggregate damage to the public is that number multiplied by the price increase following corrective disclosure (adjusted for dilution).

-disclose material information.
+To be specific, the number of damaged shares is the number of shares repurchased by the company, and the aggregate damage to the public is that number multiplied by the price increase following corrective disclosure (adjusted for dilution).72 Only those stockholders who sold during the fraud period may that effectively guarantees that the company will buy back the stock at the offering price if the price falls because of some failure to disclose material information.
 See Janet Cooper Alexander, The Value of Bad News in Securities Class Actions, 41 UCLA L. Rev. 1421, 1427 (1994).
 In other words, the risk of buying stock in an offering at the offering price is more or less eliminated by the statutory remedies afforded by the 1933 Act.
 When a fraud occurs, the litigation put effectively expires and ceases to protect subsequent investors from any further decline in price.
 The same is presumably true for all investors when the statute of limitations expires, but there is no evidence that the market declines then.
 Obviously, the litigation put theory can explain a price crash only in a case involving an offering (and an IPO at that).
 Even then, the litigation put affords no protection at prices above the offering price even though many investors in the aftermarket pay prices that are well above the offering price.
 And it affords no explanation in connection with an open market case arising solely under the 1934 Act.
 Given that the focus here is on non-1933 Act cases, the litigation put does not come into play.
 Nevertheless, I doubt that the litigation put has independent value from the prospect of recovery in a legal action under the 1933 Act once it is filed.
 In other words, the idea that the litigation put has independent value is a result of double counting.